It is the policy of the Department to courteously receive and to investigate complaints concerning its employees.

 A sustained complaint may result in disciplinary action of one or more of the following:

-At the conclusion of the investigation and all appropriate reviews, the report will be forwarded to the division chief of the employee, who will take appropriate action, if any, or recommend to the Director of the agency the employee be discharged.
+At the conclusion of the investigation and all appropriate reviews, the report will be forwarded to the Division Director of the employee, who will take appropriate action, if any, or recommend to the Director of the agency the employee be discharged.

 If a formal complaint is sustained against an employee, the employee has the right to appeal that decision and/or the discipline imposed.

-At the final conclusion of the complaint investigation or administrative inquiry, the complainant and the employee will be given written notification of the outcome.
-If the process is not complete within 90 days, a status notification will be sent to both the complainant and the employee.
+At the final conclusion of the complaint investigation or division referral, the complainant and the employee will be given written notification of the outcome.
+If the process is not complete within 90 days, a status notification will be sent by OIG to both the complainant and the employee.